chiehpower/Python_demonstration/kafka/README.md

 ### Consumer Part:

+For setup Go env, please use the `go mod tidy` command first.

+The example `client.go` is to showcase how to extract the image and save it as a `received_image_client.jpg` file.

 ```
 cd /kafka
 go run client.go
 ```

-If you wanna try the integration with SQL DB.
+If you wanna try the integration example with SQL DB.

 ```
 go run client_db.go